2021 Community Arts Grants Recipients

 Community Arts Grants: Timeline

-September 1, 2019 – Award winners announced, and grant award money distributed in full.
+January/February 2021 – Award winners announced, and grant money distributed in full.

 January 31, 2022 – Grant cycle ends.

 February 28, 2022 – Final evaluation report due.